By Charles Johnston:

-The early church was united in mission, and although they had to overcome cultural and language differences, they were still one as St. Paul wrote in his letter to the Ephesians, “There is one body and one Spirit, just as you were called to the one hope that belongs to your call, one Lord, one faith, one baptism, one God and Father of us all, who is above all and through all and in all.”
-(Ephesians 4:4-6) and in his letter to the Galations, “There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.”
+The early church was united in mission, and although they had to overcome cultural and linguistic differences, they were still one, as St. Paul wrote in his letter to the Ephesians, “There is one body and one Spirit, just as you were called to the one hope that belongs to your call, one Lord, one faith, one baptism, one God and Father of us all, who is above all and through all and in all.”
+(Ephesians 4:4-6) and in his letter to the Galatians, “There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.”
 (Galations 3:28)

 The theme of unity, and oneness, runs powerfully throughout the Pauline epistles.
-By reading through the New Testement, it becomes obvious that although the churches were separated by geography, language and cultures, they were all one church.
+By reading through the New Testement, it becomes obvious that although the churches were separated by geography, language and cultures, they were all one Church.

 This becomes very evident when a dispute between Gentile and Hebrew Christians arose, there was a general council in Jerusalem to sort it out.
 Recorded in Acts 15, the church of Jerusalem sent a letter to Antioch, a city outside of Roman Palestine and about 500 miles away (no small distance today, never mind 2000 years ago).
-The fact the council in Jerusalem laid out how Jews and Gentiles were to coexist peacefully in Antioch shows how unified the church, as a whole was.
+The fact the council in Jerusalem laid out how Jews and Gentiles were to coexist peacefully in Antioch shows how unified the church, as a whole, was.

-Jesus also prayed in the garden of gethsemane that His Church would be one, “I do not pray for these only, but also for those who believe in me through their word, that they may all be one; even as you, Father, are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me.”
+Jesus also prayed in the garden of Gethsemane that His Church would be one, “I do not pray for these only, but also for those who believe in me through their word, that they may all be one; even as you, Father, are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me.”
 (John 17:20-21)

 Division in the Body

-Today Christianity is definatly divided in most places, and lacking the oneness that Christ prayed for.
+Today Christianity is definitely divided in most places, and lacking the oneness that Christ prayed for.
 There are over 2 billion Christians in the world, 1.2 billion belonging to the Catholic Church, almost a billion Protestants, 300 million Eastern Orthodox, approximately 90 million oriental orthodox, and millions of others that aren’t easily classified.

 Even in the orthodox communion there is great divisions, which each patriarch of all the autocephalous churches an authority unto himself.
 Although the orthodox churches retained a hierarchical episcopate, much like the Catholic Church that they separated from in the Great Schism of 1054, they have no unity amongst their respective leaders.
 Every autocephalous church (Russian orthodox, Greek Orthodox, Romanian, Bulgarian, etc.) has a bishop called a patriarch, with the patriarch of Constantinople being recognized as “the first among equals,” but this is little more than an honorific title and carries hardly any real weight with the other patriarchs.